syncfusion-content/fileformat-docs/File-Formats/Presentation/NuGet-Packages-Required.md

 ---
 # NuGet Packages Required

-To work with PowerPoint Presentations, the following NuGet packages need to be installed in your application.
+To work with PowerPoint Presentations, install the following NuGet packages in your application:

 <table>
 <tr>